Minor in Social Work-Gerontology

 |HLTH_SCI 4420||Health Literacy and Behavioral Compliance||3|

 |SOCIOL 4210||Aging and the Life Course||3|

-A student must be admitted into the University of Missouri systems seeking to obtain a Bachelor’s Degree from a declared academic major.
+A student must be admitted to the University of Missouri with a declared academic major.
 To obtain the Gerontology Minor he/she must complete the minimum 15 credit hours as outlined above from the two designated areas.